-The Jane Schaffer Writing Program® is the premier academic writing system for students and teachers.
+The Jane Schaffer Academic Writing Program® is the premier academic writing system for students and teachers.
 The program includes an initial structured, organized, and logical method for novice and struggling writers K-12.
-That same method transforms into sophisticated weaving and syntactical techniques as students evolve in their writing abilities.
-Popular workshops include Expository, Argumentation, Response to Literature, Narrative, and Style Analysis.
-Novel and Drama guides are available for online purchase.
-For teachers of all students and parents of homeschooled children, live workshops and webinars are available in a variety of formats.
-The program aligns seamlessly with state and national standards.
+That same method transforms into sophisticated weaving and syntactical techniques for college-bound students taking advanced courses.
+Popular workshops include Expository/Informational Writing Across-the-Curriculum, Argumentation, Response to Literature, Narrative, and Style Analysis.
+Analog and digital teacher guides, student masters, and other materials accompany workshops and may be purchased online.
+Novel and Drama guides for literary classics are available for online purchase.
+For teachers of all students and parents of home-schooled children, live and digital workshops and webinars are available in a variety of formats.
+The program aligns seamlessly with state and national standards; it also addresses high-stakes tests, such as the State of Texas Assessment of Academic Readiness (STAAR®), the Smarter Balanced Assessment Consortium (SBAC), Advanced Placement® (AP®), and more.
 The program is currently implemented in districts across the United States and around the world.

 Over the years, some people have found fault with the methodology of the Jane Schaffer Writing Program.
 They misconceive the ratio of concrete details to commentary, along with the graphic organizers central to the process, to be the final destination to which we lead our students.
 Perhaps this misconception is a result of a misapplication of the program as originally intended by Jane.
 These educators have not been “officially” trained and have come across material, interpreting it incorrectly.
 For if they had been trained by Jane or her national presenters, they would understand that the precise structure is a place to start for students who need it.
 Once a student masters the skill of discerning between a concrete detail and a comment, we encourage teachers to move that student beyond the structure into what Jane called “weaving.”
 Some students take longer than others, and some students, especially special education students, can become successful writers without weaving.
 Most writers, however, should evolve past the structure, and the teacher and the student are responsible for making that move based on student readiness.
 Students who move beyond the scaffolds then become weavers and student coaches in their classrooms for those who are still learning.
 The ultimate goal of Jane Schaffer is to provide individual and collective writing instruction and to differentiate for all learning styles.
 We recommend that educators attend an official training to fully understand the pedagogy and its intent.